Juan Valdivieso

 Juan Humberto Valdivieso Padilla (6 May 1910 – 2 May 2007) was a Peruvian football goalkeeper and manager.

 Playing career

 During his career, he played club football for Alianza Lima.
-He made 10 appearances for the Peru national football team, participating at the 1930 FIFA World Cup and 1936 Summer Olympics.
+He made 10 appearances for the Peru national football team, participating at the 1930 FIFA World Cup and the 1936 Summer Olympics.

 Managerial career

 After retiring as a player, Valdivieso went on to manage a number of clubs in Peru and the Peru national team.

 Personal life

 His youngest son, Luis Valdivieso Montano, is the current Minister of the Economy and Finance of Peru.
 His grandson, Juan Pablo Valdivieso, represented Peru in swimming during the 2000 and 2004 Summer Olympics.

 He died in 2007 at 96 years old.